 Australia’s Moose Toys’ Boom Blast Stix is onto something when it comes to sustainable packaging.
 Why not make it part of the game itself?
 Isn’t that an environmentally responsible manner in which to package a product?

 Boom Blast Stix’s canister-shaped packaging enables game players to continue to (gingerly) stack stix.
 The only problem is that as the stack grows, so does the potential to make a wrong move and boom!
 An ”explosive blast” sends the stix into the air.
 The brand web site succinctly states that this is the “explosive game for those with a gentle touch and nerves of steel!”
 The front panel of the packaging uses strong visual cues to demonstrate the premise of the game.
 Three pictorial insets depicting each step of the game on the side of the packaging, as well as added verbal brand communication simply, but effectively reinforce to consumers how the game is played.

 A bright red lid tops the canister, which sits on a blue base.
 “The Explosive High Stacks Game” appears in black-outlined white lettering on the lid, as does the brand logo, which is super-imposed over imagery of a cannonball with two lit fuses.
 Underneath that, we see a visual of a game in progress, with stix being jettisoned into the air.
 Everything about this simple package design emphasizes how consumers will experience the brand.
 In fact, it builds anticipation in their minds concerning the inevitable “boom” that will occur.

-Bringing the brand to life.
+Bringing the brand to life through package design